UPPER ELEMENTARY

 Advancing Independence and Learning

 Fifth grade is a transformative year of cognitive, social, and emotional growth.
-As students prepare for the increased independence of middle school, they develop essential organizational and time-management skills.
+As elementary school students prepare for the increased independence of middle school, they develop essential organizational and time-management skills.
 Our curriculum fosters resilience and independence through diverse learning experiences.
 A significant project this year is Junior Biz Town, an experience where students apply classroom learning in a simulated real-world environment.
 Through collaborative projects, community service, technology integration, public speaking opportunities, field trips, and more, fifth graders emerge as confident, empathetic, and resilient learners, prepared for middle school.

 Grade 5 Program